in2workspace/in2-guides/issuer-tech-doc/issuer-tech-doc.md

 ## 10. The Employee scans the QR code with the Wallet.

-1. The Employee clicks on the button "Scan".
+1. The Employee clicks on the button `Scan`.
 2. The camera of the device is activated.
 3. The Employee scans the QR code displayed by the Credential Issuer.
 4. The Wallet reads the QR code content, interprets that it is a Credential Offer Uri, and executes the Credential Offer Uri.